bwsw/sj-platform/SJDocs/source/Tutorial.rst

 Via the Marathon interface, make sure the services are deployed and run properly.

 Make sure you have access to the Web UI.
-You will see the platform but it is not completed with any entities yet.
-They will be added in the next steps.
+You will see the platform but there are no entities yet.
+We will add them further.

 Step 2.
 SJ-Platform Setting Up
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~